miralee94/devops22-java/lesson_5/EXERCISE_5.md

 ### Extra Extensions [Optional]

-If you have time left you can try out some extras.
+If you have time left you can try out some extras, see LINKS.md for more info.

+* Use "hamcrest matchers" for more readable and flexible tests.
 * Add a coverage plugin to maven, check the links file for JaCoCo.
 Properly configured it will add a check that your project has good enough coverage, it will also generate a site report in html where you can browse your coverage.
-See LINKS.md
 * Try to write some mocks with Mockito.
-See LINKS.md
-* Add hamcrest matchers
 * Complete the code in the body of dummy methods to make the app more feature complete

 ### Setting up the project with Maven